vele616/monorepo/packages/jobboard/website/content/jobs/head-of-data-engineering-hopin-ftTDq.md

 *   At least 8 years experience in software development, with at least 3 of them managing a data engineering team.
 *   Experience in either building data teams from scratch or scaling them.
 *   Experience managing managers and working cross-functionally with stakeholders across the business
-*   Strong hands-on background in data engineering in the past - familiarity with Python, Redshift/BigQuery/Snowflake, ETL processes, structured and unstructured data.
+*   Strong hands-on background in data engineering in the past - familiarity with Python, Redshift, BigQuery, Snowflake, ETL processes, structured and unstructured data.
 *   Excellent written and spoken communication skills.

 ## This is a remote job, but you must be able to cover 5+ hours of GMT time zone work hours per day from wherever you are.